RSCC Policies & Guidelines

 Subject: General Travel

-The following policy applies to the travel of all employees (including temporary part-time hourly) in the performance of their official duties.
-Provisions of this policy also may apply to individuals other than employees who are authorized to travel at institutional expense.
-Authorization for travel will not be granted and expenses will not be reimbursed unless the travel is made and reimbursement claimed in accordance with this policy and any approved exceptions herein.
-Procurement cards may be used for the payment of registration fees and required advance payments for airline or hotel payments.
-Procurement cards may not be used for expenses incurred during actual travel time except in instances of team/group travel.
+The following policy applies to the travel of all employees of the institutions governed by the Tennessee Board of Regents (TBR), as well as members of the Board staff, in the performance of their official duties.
+Provisions of this policy also may apply to individuals other than employees who are authorized to travel at institutional, or Board expense.
+Specific provisions of the policy also address the travel of Board members, pursuant to T.C.A. § 4-3-1008.
+Authorization for travel will not be granted and expenses will not be reimbursed unless the travel is made and reimbursement claimed in accordance with this policy and any approved exceptions hereto.
+Procurement cards may be used for the payment of hotels, registration fees and airlines.
+Procurement cards may not be used for meals, incidentals incurred during actual travel time except in instances of team/group travel.
+Procurement cards may not be used for personal expenses.

 - General Provisions

-- No authorization for travel by any employee shall be granted, and no reimbursement for travel expenses shall be made, except in accordance with the provisions of these policies and procedures.
+- No authorization for travel by any employee shall be granted, and no reimbursement for travel expenses shall be made, except in accordance with the provision of this policy.
 Reimbursement for travel expenses shall be limited to expenses incurred upon travel authorized in advance in accordance with Section II.

-Travel forms have been linked within this policy and are also available in the Travel Guide on the Business and Finance web page and in SciQuest.
+Travel forms have been linked within this policy and are also available in the Travel Guide on the Business and Finance web page and in Jaggaer.

 - Travel which may be authorized, and pursuant to which expenses may be reimbursed, shall be limited to the following:

-- Travel which is necessary for the proper execution of official College business or in justifiable pursuit of College's objectives.
+- Travel which is necessary for the proper execution of official college business or in justifiable pursuit of Roane State’s educational and research objectives.

 Travel shall not include, and no reimbursement for expenses shall be made for, transportation in connection with an employee's official station of employment.
-The employee's "official station" is his or her regular area of employment activity, e.g., office headquarters, campus, or designated location of an employee established in the field.
-For purposes of this policy, this provision means that no employee shall be reimbursed for coming from home to, or going home from, his/her "official station".
+The employee's "official station" is their regular area of employment activity, e.g., office headquarters, campus, or designated location of an employee established in the field.
+For purposes of this policy, this provision means that no employee shall be reimbursed for coming from home to, or going home from, their "official station".

-- The official station of administrative and support employees shall be designated by the President.
+- The official station of an employee shall be designated by the president.

-- It is normally expected that the official station is that location at which the employee spends greater than 50% of his/her working time.
+- It is normally expected that the official station is that location at which the employee spends greater than 50% of their working time.

-- Each faculty member will be assigned to one of the College’s campuses/higher education centers as his/her official station for a given semester.
-This assignment will be reviewed and modified as appropriate each semester upon recommendation of the relevant Dean and the Vice President for Student Learning.
-The President or his designee shall have the authority to approve the Official Station and to grant exceptions to this provision.
+- Each faculty member will be assigned to one of the college’s campuses/higher education centers as their official station for a given semester.
+This assignment will be reviewed and modified as appropriate each semester upon recommendation of the relevant dean and the Vice President for Student Learning.
+The president or designee shall have the authority to approve the official station and to grant exceptions to this provision.

 Official Station is to be determined as follows: